Quantile tomography: using quantiles with multivariate data

+As can be seen on the right panel of Figure~\ref{f:7}, suppressing the underlying directional quantile lines (still shown in the left panel of Figure~\ref{f:7}) allows for accommodating several~$p$ simultaneously.
+In the central part, the contours have elliptical shape, resembling the density contours of the multivariate normal distribution.
+Indeed, Theorem~\ref{t:elliptic} below implies that directional quantile envelopes coincide with the density contours for any elliptic distribution---in particular, for the multivariate normal.
+In such a context, an intriguing question of practical importance is that of indexing: which particular contours of the fitted normal distribution would correspond to which~$p$?

-An alternative way of indexing is that by the tangent mass, extrapolating the univariate fact that $p$-th and $(1-p)$-th quantiles mark the boundaries of the halfspaces containing exactly $p$ of the distribution mass.
-For the standard normal distribution, the contour corresponding to $p$ is that matching the univariate quantiles indexed by $p$ and $(1-p)$ when projected on the coordinate axes, and can be found by transforming to the standard form and the subsequent inverse transformation.
+Our definition of directional quantile envelopes leads to what we call ``indexing by the tangent mass''.
+It is illustrated by the grey shading in the right panel of Figure~\ref{f:5}: given any point of the contour, the halfplane passing through the point and tangent to the contour contains exactly $p$ of the mass of the fitted multivariate normal distribution.
+This extrapolates the univariate fact that $p$-th and $( - )$-th quantiles mark the boundaries of the halfspaces containing exactly $p$ of the distribution mass.
+For the standard normal distribution, the contour corresponding to $p$ is that matching the univariate quantiles indexed by $p$ and $1 p$ when projected on the coordinate axes, and can be found by transforming to the standard form and the subsequent inverse transformation.

+Thinking in terms of elliptic confidence sets may suggest another alternative, ``indexing by the enclosed mass'', which generalizes the univariate fact that the $p$-th and $( - )$-th quantiles together leave $2p$ of the distribution mass outside their convex hull.
+In such a case, the contours corresponding to deciles would be those enclosing $0.8$, $0.6$, $0.4$, $0.2$ of the mass of the fitted normal distribution, together with the contour consisting of the single point located at the mode.
+This type of indexing can be seen in the right panel of Figure~\ref{f:5}; this shows now that the subject represented by the point 3110 lies in the outstanding 20\% of the sample; however, this exceptionality is somewhat ``generic''---expressed not only through the company of similar subjects with large weight given the height, but also by the company of those with small weight given the height, and of those with small height and weight altogether.

-The contours constructed in this way can be seen in Figure~\ref{f:6}.
-Grey shading illustrated the following property: given any point of the contour, the halfplane passing through the point and tangent to the contour contains exactly $p$ of the mass of the fitted multivariate normal distribution.
-The 10\% extremality of 3110 can be thus interpreted not as ``generic'' now, but ``substantial'': it is given by the company of subjects with similar nature, those with large weight given the height.
+Contrary to that, the 10\% extremality of 3110 suggested by the left panel can be interpreted as substantial: it is carried by the company of subjects with similar nature, those with large weight given the height.
 Note that the boundary of the greyed halfspace is almost identical with the line indicating the $(0.9)$-th quantile of the \emph{BMI}; hence the picture shows that in this case, the extremality of 3110 may be interpreted in terms of \emph{BMI}.
+Also, unlike the indexing by the enclosed mass, indexing by the tangent mass interacts well with marginal and directional quantiles.